rbcarleton/VSA/README.md

 VSA
 ===

-Viable System Agent:

-Both a viable system and operation (system 1).
-Each VSA starts an Executive (5), Planner (4) and Manager (3).
-A VSA is also paired with a Supervisor (2) in its role as an operation.

 The Viable System Agent, or VSA is a software implementation of the Viable System Model (VSM), a model for autonomous systems developed by Stafford Beer.
 The VSA provides structure,